fubar2/toolfactory-galaxy-docker/README.md

 is executed, the dependent binary or script will be passed all the i/o files and parameters as specified, and will write outputs to the specified new history datasets - just like any other Galaxy tool.

-## Models for tool execution
+## Models for tool command line construction

-The simplest tool model wraps a simple script or Conda dependency package requiring zero parameters, such as filters that take input from STDIN and write to STDOUT.
-These can be configured to take STDOUT and write it to a new history item, and to read a user selected history data file on STDIN.
+The key to turning any software package into a Galaxy tool is the automated construction of a suitable command line.
+In many cases, the application will expect to find input and output file paths, and user settings that adjust the algorithm to suit the analysis.
+These are often passed as "--name value" (argparse style) or in a fixed order (positional style).
+The ToolFactory allows either, or for "filter" applications that process input from STDIN and write processed output to STDOUT.

-This simple model is illustrated by the Tacrev demonstration tool found in the Galaxy running in the container.
+A simple tool model wraps a simple script or Conda dependency package requiring only input and output files, with no user supplied settings illustrated by the Tacrev demonstration tool found in the Galaxy running in the container.
 It passes a user selected input file on STDIN to a bash script.
 The bash script runs the unix tac utility (reverse cat) piped to the unix rev (reverse lines in a text file) utility.
 It's a one liner:

 `tac | rev`

-and when run, output from STDOUT is sent to a new history file containing the reversed input text.
+On the tool form, there is an input text file to be selected by the tool user and one new output file created, set to the special value `STDOUT` causing the TF to capture STDOUT and send it to a new history file containing the reversed input text.
 By reversed, we mean really, truly reversed.

 That simple model can be made much more complicated, and can pass inputs and outputs as named or positional parameters, to allow more complicated scripts or dependent binaries that require: